BUbbleRST/BURST/README.md

 1. Download all the files and subdirectories
 2. Unpack the YOLO weight from the tar archive located inside the "dnn_model_bubbles" subdirectory.
 The YOLO weight file is required for the bubble detection (it is tar-archived only because the file size is otherwise too large for GitHub)
 3. Install all python modules required to run BURST.
 A non-exhaustive list of the required python modules includes: configparser, numpy, scipy, opencv-python, matplotlib, scikit-image, filterpy, lap.
 The BURST script was tested with Python 3.10.
-4. Adjust the file paths in the BURST configuration file (BURST_config.txt) according to your operating system (the provided configuration file uses linux path formats).
+4. Adjust the file paths in the BURST configuration file (BURST_config.txt) according to your operating system (the provided configuration file uses linux path formats)
-5. Run the BURST.py script.
+5. Run the BURST.py script